TAO: Tolerance-Aware Optimistic Verification for Floating-Point Neural Networks: Introduction

 \Paragraph{Open-model setting and service transparency.} \sys targets the prevalent and rapidly growing \emph{open-model} setting, where both weights and graph structure are public (e.g., community LLMs).
 This transparency enables subgraph extraction, per-operator thresholding, and provenance commitments.
 Closed-model APIs can also benefit, if providers expose such commitments to permissioned parties.

 \Paragraph{Adversary and attack coverage.} Tolerance-aware verification raises two concerns: \emph{trustworthiness} and \emph{attack surface} given the error bounds.
 We adopt a strong threat model in which the proposer may be malicious, injecting perturbations into intermediate tensors to evade empirical thresholds or theoretical error bound checks.
 To evaluate this risk, we design adaptive gradient-based attacks~\cite{madry2018towards}: distributional evasion against empirical envelopes and element-wise evasion against theoretical bounds.
 We further study whether many small, locally admissible deviations could accumulate into a task-level error without being detected.
 Our results show that the admissible per-operator perturbations are small and do not naturally compound, making end-to-end attacks under \sys practically difficult.
-Example is in Fig.~\ref{fig:double-attack}.
+An example is shown in Fig.~\ref{fig:intro}.

-\Paragraph{Implementation overview.} We implement \sys as a PyTorch runtime and a set of Ethereum smart contracts.
-The PyTorch runtime instruments computation graphs, computes per-operator bounds on the fly, records intermediate traces, partitions and re-executes subgraphs, and emits or verifies Merkle commitments.
-The smart contracts manage commitments, dispute state transitions, per-round bonds, and slashing.
+\Paragraph{Implementation overview.} We implement \sys as a PyTorch runtime and a set of Ethereum smart contracts as the coordinator.
+The runtime instruments computation graphs, computes per-operator bounds on the fly, records intermediate traces, partitions and re-executes subgraphs, and emits or verifies Merkle commitments.
+Smart contracts manage commitments, dispute state transitions, per-round bonds, and misbehavior penalties.
 The runtime leverages software-level determinism features, runs unmodified vendor kernels in FP32, and uses FP64 arithmetic for error-bound calculations.
 It introduces negligible overhead in the optimistic execution ($\approx$0.3\% additional latency on \texttt{Qwen3-8B}) and requires no extra memory beyond native subgraph execution (Sec.~\ref{sec:implementation-and-evaluation}).

 \Paragraph{Evaluation highlights.} Across four representative models (\texttt{ResNet-152}, \texttt{BERT-large}, \texttt{Qwen3-8B}, \texttt{Stable Diffusion v1-5}) and four GPUs (RTX 4090, RTX 6000, A100, H100), we find empirical per-operator errors are $10^2\text{--}10^3\times$ tighter than worst-case IEEE~754 theoretical bounds for transformers (Fig.~\ref{fig:empirical-theoretical-comparison}).
 Under meticulously designed attacks, empirical error percentile thresholds yield a $0\%$ attack success rate (ASR) and $0\%$ false positives across models, even when thresholds are relaxed by a factor of $3$.
 By contrast, relying solely on theoretical bounds leaves a small but non-negligible gap: up to $2.4\%$ ASR on \texttt{Qwen3-8B}(Table~\ref{tab:main-threshold-scaling-full}).
 These results confirm that theoretical worst-case bounds can be overly loose, while empirical thresholds are both tight and robust, motivating committee-based adjudication at the leaf when needed.